-In school I was in the special class and rode the short bus to the special school for a bit.
+In school, I was in a small class and rode the short bus to the special school for a bit.
 It was the dumb class and was teased a lot.
 It was the 1980s.
 My focus was to get out of it to be Normal.
 There were kids around me who took pills and they were far worse than me.
 All based purely on what I saw not on how I saw myself.
 Getting out of the school and the class meant “normality.”

 There were struggles such as reading, it is too long and doesn’t hold my attention which is why newspaper and magazine articles are the things I read the most.
 Work was good since it was always changing and stimulating.
 Relationships failed since it was their fault; not mine.

-My other concern was the medication would change me and there are things my ADDness makes me who I am.
-It makes me creative as thousands of thoughts come through my mind and helps me to problem solve.
-Sometimes this is for the better and sometimes it is for the worse.
-Right nowthere is a balance with the medication.
+My other concern was the medication would change me, and there are things my ADDness makes me who I am.
+It makes me creative as thousands of thoughts come to my mind and help me to problem solve.
+Sometimes this is for the better, and sometimes it is for the worse.
+Right now there is a balance with the medication.
 It has taken a lot of time to find that balance.